gonner22/AIPG-Web-Wallet/README.md

 ## By the Community, for the Community

-MPW is built with love by [AIPG Labs](https://github.com/AIPowerGrid), a micro-DAO of [awesome people](https://github.com/AIPowerGrid) that build both FOSS and Proprietary software for the AIPG community to enjoy.
+MPW is built by [AIPG Labs](https://github.com/AIPowerGrid), a micro-DAO of [awesome people](https://github.com/AIPowerGrid) that build both FOSS and Proprietary software for the AIPG community to enjoy.

 The mission of AIPG Labs is to accelerate the adoption & growth of AIPG as a currency, using awesomeness.
 Join the [AIPG Labs Discord](https://discord.gg/qguaFtDR) to meet us!